Joramco Concludes Social Initiatives Within Its Annual Ramadan Campaign

-(MENAFN- Asdaa-amman) (Amman, Jordan – April 16, 2024) — Joramco, the Amman-based maintenance, repair, and overhaul (MRO) provider and the engineering arm of Dubai Aerospace Enterprise (DAE), has concluded its annual Ramadan campaign for the year 2024 which included several initiatives that embodied the Company’s vision and values toward its people and the local community.
+(MENAFN- Asdaa BCW) Joramco, the Amman-based maintenance, repair, and overhaul (MRO) provider and the engineering arm of Dubai Aerospace Enterprise (DAE), has concluded its annual Ramadan campaign for the year 2024 which included several initiatives that embodied the Company’s vision and values toward its people and the local community.

 In alignment with its integrated CSR strategy, Joramco dedicated its efforts to serving the community during the holy month of Ramadan, with a focus on supporting underprivileged communities in Jordan and spreading joy amongst children.